AtomicFriction/FrictionSources/README.md

 ```

 ##### The ```--save_progress``` Mode
-This mode can be used by the following command, replace ```save_per_steps``` with the step interval you prefer for the saving proccess.
+This mode can be used by the following command, replace ```save_per_steps``` with the step interval you prefer for the saving process.
 ```
 python main.py --save_progress save_per_steps
 ```
 Saves the state of the system to a ".npz" file every ```save_per_steps``` steps.
 This option is implemented to prevent progress loss, may be preferred for longer runs.
 The save file is a compressed NumPy file, the size of the file is relatively small.

 ##### The ```--from_progress``` Mode
-This mode can be used by the following command, does not require additional arguements.
+This mode can be used by the following command, does not require additional arguments.
 ```
 python main.py --from_progress
 ```